tunein/engineering/Software-Bands.md

 ### Behaviors
 * You develop and refine your playbook for maintaining quality, including standards for pull requests, code reviews, testing and monitoring practices.
 * You are actively seeking out opportunities to teach and mentor fellow team members.
-* You seek out quality of service opportunities that others may not see (forest vs. trees).
 * You are actively pushing back on over-engineered solutions.
 * You understand when an MVP won't provide the depth that the business demands.
 * You are quick to revisit past assumptions - the solution that worked 'then' may not be the right solution for 'now.'